 This post was written by Katy Berube, a student intern working in civilian processing.
 It is a follow-up to the post A few good lawmen.
-Documentation for this post can be found in the series “Appointment Files for Judicial Districts, 1853-1905.”

 As guns unloaded into British subject and cattle investor, John H. Tunstall, in the dusty, remote hills of the New Mexico Territory on February 18, 1878, the grab for power between Lincoln County cattlemen and Santa Fe politically backed local merchants turned bloody (1).
 In the wake of Tunstall’s death the U.S. Marshal Service was catapulted onto center stage of the Lincoln County War.
 The U.S. Marshal at the center of the crisis was John Sherman Jr. who had been confirmed by the U.S. Senate as the U.S. Marshal for the New Mexico Territory on May 24, 1876 (2).
 A personal note from Marshal Sherman to the Attorney General of the United States, Charles Devens accompanying his application for re-appointment to the position of U.S. Marshal in New Mexico Territory in March of 1880 is featured here (3).
 Additionally, an envelope noting his re-appointment to the position of U.S. Marshal for the New Mexico Territory is also featured here (4).
-Both records are part of the records of the Department of Justice, RG 60.
+Both records are part of the records of the Department of Justice (Record Group 60).

 As it was common practice for county sheriffs to simultaneously hold commissions as federal deputy marshals in U.S. Territories in the 19th Century, it is not a surprise that most of the deputy marshals of the Lincoln County appointed by Marshal Sherman came from within the Sherriff’s Office (5).
 An exception was Michigan native Robert Widenmann (6).
 A cattle investor and friend of John H. Tunstall, Robert Widenmann witnessed Tunstall’s death (7).
 Soon after he secured an appointment as a U.S. Deputy Marshal from Sherman, he was given permission to form a civilian posse and arrest the accused.
 Famously, one of the members of Widenmann’s deputized posse was William Bonney, commonly known as “Billy the Kid” (8).
 By early March, however, most of the outlaws connected to the Tunstall murder were captured or killed.